 In their myopic and politically self-serving frame of reference, liberals need anti-Semitism violence to be a product of white supremacy.
 To say otherwise is to contradict the disingenuous Charlottesville, Va., narrative that ultimately painted U.S. President Donald Trump as the source of the upsurge in anti-Semitic violence in New York City and around the country.

-Even in the face of evidence to the contrary, one need go no further than a recent pronouncement by New York City Mayor Bill de Blasio to hear the false accusation that it is Trump-endorsed white supremacy that engenders these attacks.
+Even in the face of evidence to the contrary, one need not go further than a recent pronouncement by New York City Mayor Bill de Blasio to hear the false accusation that it is Trump-endorsed white supremacy that engenders these attacks.
 This mentality regrettably appeals to too many Jews who are liberal Democrats first and Jews last, especially when it comes to Jews who do not look like them.

 From finding emotional catharsis in blaming the president to authoring long and often tedious essays about the nature of black/Jewish relations and the disproportionate anti-Semitism rotting away in the black community, Jews have done what they do best—analyze the problem without remotely suggesting the solution.

-When you see a mad dog coming at you from across the street, your first instinct should not be to think about its bad upbringing, but to protect yourself from being attacked.
+When you see a mad dog coming at you from across the street, your first instinct should not be to think about its bad upbringing but to protect yourself from being attacked.

 So, I really don’t care if blacks tend to be comparatively more anti-Semitic than whites, nor do I care if Tamika Mallory shares Louis Farrakhan’s adulation of Adolf Hitler.
 After all, Hitler’s final solution was first practiced on black Africans in what is present-day Namibia.
 Many of the Nazi inner circle had direct hands-on experience with the African genocide or, like Heinrich Himmler, their parents did.